msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 <div class="note">You can print a QR code label for an equipment item.
 See the <a href="/docs/coldchain/equipment/#printing-a-qr-code">Print QR code</a> section for details</div>

 ### Create new asset

-Cold chain assets can be created manually with the `New Asset` button
+Cold chain assets can be created manually with the `New Asset` button.

 <p align="center">
     <img src="/docs/coldchain/images/create_asset_button.png" width="150" height="55">